Sustainable Tourism & Conservation at Wray Valley

 We are aiming for “zero waste to landfill” from our own activities through sustainable waste management.
 We have largely eliminated waste coming from the B&B but we are not in control of the waste produced by you on the campsite.
 Please help us meet this goal by correctly separating your waste and recycling it rather than putting the lot in the same bin.
 We’d rather not have to go through your waste to sort it.

 Did you know that as a business, we are not allowed to use the municipal waste collection services and have to pay for a separate commercial waste and recycling collection.
 There is only one service provider prepared to come to us, so we pay a premium for the service.
 General waste collection costs a lot more than our recycling collection.
-So please help us keep our costs and prices low by putting your waste in the right bin first time.
-Most months we have one wheelie bin of general waste per month but in August and September when we have more campers this rises to 2 wheelie bins.
+So please help us keep our costs and your prices low by putting your waste in the right bin first time.
+Most months we have less than one wheelie bin of general waste but in July and August when we have more campers this rises to 2 wheelie bins.

 If you can think of any ways we could improve please let us know.
 If in doubt please ask.